 Shares of Series C Preferred Stock that are automatically redeemed in the Initial Redemption will not be counted towards the presence of a quorum or as part of the outstanding shares of capital stock of the Company entitled to vote at the Company's Annual Meeting for purposes of determining the presence of a quorum or approval of the Authorized Shares Amendment Proposal or Voting Requirement Amendment Proposal.
 For illustrative purposes only, if the Company had 1,000,000 shares of common stock outstanding as of the Annual Meeting Record Date, each with one vote per share, and 1,000 shares of Series C Preferred Stock, each with 1,000,000 votes per share, the total number of votes attributable to the Company's capital stock would be 1,001,000,000.
 In this scenario, 333,666,667 votes (including one-third (1/3) of the voting power represented by our common stock) would be required to establish a quorum at the Annual Meeting, and 500,500,001 votes would be required to approve the Authorized Shares Amendment Proposal.
 Further, if 500 shares of Series C Preferred Stock are redeemed in the Initial Redemption, the total number of votes attributable to the Company's capital stock for purposes of the Annual Meeting would be 501,000,000.
-In such scenario, 167,000,000 votes (including one-third (1/3) of the voting power represented by our common stock) would be required to establish a quorum at the Annual Meeting.
-And 500,500,000 votes (including one-third (1/3) of the voting power represented by our common stock) would be required to establish a quorum at the Annual Meeting.
-Ang, 250,500,001 votes would be required to approve the Authorized Shares Amendment Proposal.
+In such scenario, 167,000,000 votes (including one-third (1/3) of the voting power represented by our common stock) would be required to establish a quorum at the Annual Meeting, and 250,500,001 votes would be required to approve the Authorized Shares Amendment Proposal.

-There were 257,354,466 shares of common stock and 257,354 shares of Series C Preferred Stock outstanding on the Record Date.
-If no shares of Series C Preferred Stock are redeemed in the Initial Redemption, (a) a quorum shall consist of the presence, virtually in person or by proxy, of at least (i) shares of common stock and Series C Preferred Stock representing 85,784,822 total votes, and (ii) 85,784,822 shares of common stock, (b) the Authorized Shares Amendment Proposal shall require the affirmative vote of at least 128,677,234 total votes, (c) the Voting Requirement Amendment Proposal shall require the affirmative vote of at least 128,677,234 total votes and (d) the Adjournment Proposal shall require a majority of the total votes cast.
-The thresholds required to approve the proposals at this Annual Meeting shall be reduced proportionally as a result of any shares of Series C Preferred Stock redeemed in the Initial Redemption, however, in no event shall such Initial Redemption impact the requirement under Nasdaq Listing Rule 5620(c) that at least 331/3% of the Company's common stock must be present, virtually in person or by proxy, to obtain a quorum.
+There were [] shares of common stock and [1 shares of Series C Preferred Stock outstanding on the Record Date.
+If no shares of Series C Preferred Stock are redeemed in the Initial Redemption, (a) a quorum shall consist of the presence, virtually in person or by proxy, of at least (i) shares of common stock and Series C Preferred Stock representing [1 total votes, and (ii) [] shares of common stock, (b) the Authorized Shares Amendment Proposal shall require the affirmative vote] total votes, (c) the Voting Requirement Amendment Proposal shall require the of at least [affirmative vote of at least [1 total votes and (d) the Adjournment Proposal shall require a majority of the total votes cast.
+The thresholds required to approve the proposals at this Annual Meeting shall be reduced proportionally as a result of any shares of Series C Preferred Stock redeemed in the Initial Redemption, however, in no event shall such Initial Redemption impact the requirement under Nasdag Listing Rule 5620(c) that at least 331/3% of the Company's common stock must be present, virtually in person or by proxy, to obtain a quorum.